mayaepps/HelloFromMaya/README.md

 ## HelloMaya

 ### App Description
 My first Android app from a CodePath tutorial.
+The app allows the user to change the colors of the text and the custom background. it also allows the user to customize the label text by entering text in a text field with the keyboard.

 ### App Walk-though

 <img src="helloMayaExample.gif" width=200><br>

 ### Required User Stories
 - [x] 1.
-User sees custom text in a label - Hello from {name}!
+User sees custom text in a label - Hello from Maya!
 - [x] 2.
 User sees custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.